GhanashyamaPrabhu/https-github.com-GhanashyamaPrabhu-RL/README.md

-Reinforcement Learning and optimal Control this contains all the homework and Problems solved Also contains class Slides for reference
+This repository contains my coursework, solved homework problems, and class slides for Reinforcement Learning (RL) and Optimal Control.
+It serves as both a study archive and a reference for future projects.